ansys/ansys-tools-local-product-launcher/doc/source/contribute.rst

 Distributing
 ------------

-The following commands can be used to build and check the package:
+The following commands can be used to build and verify the package:

 .. code:: bash